jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

 * The transfer function used to encode the luminance.

 * HDR metadata when it is available - in the case of Totem playing an HDR movie, HDR metadata will be available.
+This metadata may remain the same for many frames (perhaps the whole movie), or it may change frame-by-frame.

-Without these facts, the Wayland display server cannot properly tone-map or blend the content, nor could it offload those tasks to dedicated GPU hardware or the display since they both need the same information.
+Without this information, the Wayland display server cannot properly tone-map or blend the content, nor could it offload those tasks to dedicated GPU hardware or the display since they both need the same information.

 The protocol includes an object that represents a rectangular area that can be displayed, the